hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 - `shared_image_gallery` (SharedImageGallery) - Use a [Shared Gallery
   image](https://azure.microsoft.com/en-us/blog/announcing-the-public-preview-of-shared-image-gallery/)
-  as the source for this build. *VHD targets are incompatible with this build type* - the target must be a *Managed Image*.
-When using shared_image_gallery as a source, image_publisher, image_offer, image_sku, image_version, and custom_managed_image_name should not be set.
+  as the source for this build.
+  *VHD targets are incompatible with this build type* When using shared_image_gallery as a source, image_publisher, image_offer, image_sku, image_version, and custom_managed_image_name should not be set.

   In JSON
   ```json